SamuelApoya/team-3-git-practice/README.md

 Hi!
 My name is Jordan and I like to play basketball.

 # Timur
 Hi!
-My name is Tim and, same as Jordan, I love basketball and played for 6 years.
-AAAAAAA OOOOOO JJJJJJJ  HHHHHHHH
+My name is Tim and, same as Jordan, I love basketball and played for 6 years!